 Old village roads or tracks leading to the village from main roads have been removed or erased by Israel.
-Asphalt and main roads of 1948 have been kept and expanded.
+Asphalt and main roads of 1948 have been kept by the Israeli occupation and expanded.
 For the present day status, please consult the Return Journey Atlas (RJ) at:

 Hard copies of the book Return Journey (RJ) and the Atlas of Palestine 1917- 1966 may be found in the bookshops shown in the website (How to Order).

 Also copies of the Return Journey and Atlas of Palestine 1917- 1966 are found in every UNRWA school.

 The participants may create a new road to the village site branching out of the nearest existing numbered road system in RJ.
 The necessary transport facilities, such as buses, taxis, rail (if village is on railway line), sea transport, as in Tantoura, should be considered.

 Palestine is a treasure house of history.
 Many villages are at least 2000 year old.